kyma-incubator/compass/docs/provisioner/08-02-provisioning-gardener.md

      kubectl -n compass-system create secret generic {SECRET_NAME} --from-file=credentials={PATH_TO_KUBECONFIG}
      ```

   5. Make a call to the Runtime Provisioner with a **tenant** header to create a cluster on GCP.
-Note, that the Runtime Agent component (`compass-runtime-agent`) in the Kyma configuration is mandatory, and that the order of the components matters.
+Note that the Runtime Agent component (`compass-runtime-agent`) in the Kyma configuration is mandatory and that the order of the components matters.

       > **NOTE:** The cluster name must start with a lowercase letter followed by up to 19 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.